 At Clockwork, we’re all about creating beautiful brands.
 But to build a brand, it has to be seen.
 As mentioned above, integrated blogs help drive traffic to your corporate site which in turn helps name recognition, thought leadership credibility, and ultimately, brand awareness.
 A separate blog serves none of these purposes and may, in fact, fracture and confuse your brand.

-In closing, let me share some personal insight on having an integrated blog.
-Since my team has started blogging regularly two and a half years ago, our site traffic has increased exponentially.
-And we don’t blog a lot, just one post or so a week which we also push out on social media and compile to a monthly email newsletter.
+In closing, let me share some personal insights on having an integrated blog.
+Since my team started blogging regularly, our site traffic has increased exponentially.
+And we don’t blog a lot, just one post or so a week which we also push out on social media and compile into a monthly email newsletter.
 More importantly, our brand awareness has also grown significantly.
-We receive far more RFPs, and our geographic reach has grown more national instead of purely regional.
+We receive far more RFPs, and our geographic reach has grown more nationally.
 The effects of an integrated blog don’t happen overnight, but they do happen.
 In short, “if you write it, they will come.”